oroinc/documentation/user_guide/glossary.rst

    System Organization
       An :term:`organization <Organization>`, from which a user can (subject to the permissions and access settings) see and process details of records in each and any organization within the OroCRM instance.

+   Owner
+      An :term:`organization <Organization>` or :term:`business unit <Business Unit>`, members whereof can view/process the entity records, or a :term:`user <User>`, who can view/process the entity records, subject to the
+      :ref:`access and permission settings <user-guide-user-management-permissions>`.